ntop/n2n/doc/TapConfiguration.md

 ### Auto-IP Address

 If `-a` is omitted, the supernode assigns an IP address to the node.
-This feature uses different IP address pools per community.
+This feature uses different IP address pools on a per-community basis.
 So, all edges in the same community will find themselves in the same sub-network.

 By default, `/24`-sized IP address sub-network pools from the upper half of the `10.0.0.0` class A network will be used, that is from `10.128.0.0/24` … `10.255.255.0/24`.
 The supernode can be configured to assign addresses from a different network range: `-d 10.0.0.0-10.255.0.0/16` would the supernode make use of the complete `10.0.0.0` class A range but handle `/16`-sized sub-networks.
 Also, named communities could be pre-assigned certain sub-networks, please see the explanatory comments in the `community.list` file.